mkijowski/ceg3400/08-ctf-midterm-review/README.md

 ---

-### Flag 0 - the past

-Flag 0 was ran some time in the past, when Airman Joe had a seat at the table, protecting the perimeter of his little round table of comrades.

----

 ### Flag 1 - readme

 The first flag is stored in a file called **readme** located in the home